Skip to content

 This table reflects the core adult weekly-injection weight-loss trials.
 The current 2026 FDA label also lists other common adverse reactions, including hair loss.

-The pattern matters more than any one percentage.
-Wegovy slows stomach emptying, so bigger meals feel bigger, rich food hangs around longer, and a dose step can briefly bring symptoms back even after a fine week.
-That last part catches people off guard the most — you finally feel normal on a Wednesday, then Sunday morning week-one nausea is sitting on your chest again like an unwelcome houseguest.
+The pattern matters more than any single percentage.
+Wegovy slows stomach emptying, so bigger meals feel bigger, rich food hangs around longer, and a dose step can drag symptoms back even after a smooth week.
+That last part is the one people don't see coming.
+You finally feel human by Wednesday, then Sunday morning that week-one nausea is parked on your chest again like it never left.

 The most common reasons people quit in the adult trials were nausea, vomiting, and diarrhea.
-These side effects are often "expected."
-They are also the main reason people decide the tradeoff isn't worth it.
+Everyone files these under "expected."
+They're also the exact symptoms that make people decide the tradeoff isn't worth it.
+Expected and tolerable aren't the same word.

 "Common" does not mean trivial.
 A side effect can be common in trial data and still be disruptive enough that you need a slower titration plan or a treatment change.